genesiscommunitysuccess/docs/docs/05_operations/02_clustering/01_clusters.md

 ## Environment variables

-The Genesis low-code platform supports extraction of system-level variables to populate solution-specific settings.
+The Genesis platform supports extraction of system-level variables to populate solution-specific settings.
 The system-level variables can be derived from enterprise configuration management system and the platform supports encrypted settings.

 ```kotlin
 item(name = "DbUsername", value = System.getenv("DBUSERNAME"), encrypted = true)